Grantas Vasiliauskas

-Grantas Vasiliauskas (born January 10, 1999, in Alytus) is a Lithuanian professional basketball player for Lietkabelis Panevėžys of the Lithuanian Basketball League.
+Grantas Vasiliauskas (born January 10, 1999, in Alytus) is a Lithuanian professional basketball player who recently played for Lietkabelis Panevėžys of the Lithuanian Basketball League (LKL) and the EuroCup.

 Playing career

+Before starting his professional career, Vasiliauskas played in the RKL with SRC-Dzūkija Alytus from 2014 to 2016.

 In 2015, Vasiliauskas participated in the prestigious Adidas Eurocamp in Treviso, Italy.

 In 2016, he participated in the Basketball Without Borders camp in Lohja, Finland, along with his junior squads teammates Arnas Velička, Ignas Sargiūnas and Lukas Uleckas.

 In September, 2016, he signed a long-term deal with the Lithuanian powerhouse Žalgiris Kaunas.

+On 13 August 2024, Vasiliauskas signed one–year contract with Lietkabelis Panevėžys of the Lithuanian Basketball League (LKL) and the EuroCup.

+On 5 September, 2025, Vasiliauskas signed with Shinagawa City Basketball Club of the Japanese B.League.

 National team career

 Vasiliauskas has actively represented Lithuania junior teams on the international stage and won medals multiple times.